 - Use quinoa flour instead of wheat flour in your muffins, pancakes, cookies, or any time you bake.

-When quinoa is finished cooking, it looks like curly threads are around each grain.
+When quinoa is finished cooking, you will see curly threads are around each grain.
 Make a big batch of cooked quinoa and store it in the refrigerator for up to a week.
+It reheats well.
 Take it out for several meals as you need it.

 Most major grocery stores carry bags of quinoa in their rice section or in their natural or organic food sections.
 You can also purchase quinoa flour, pasta, and cereal products.
 Quinoa may also be purchased online or at any health food store.

 There are over many varieties of quinoa.
 You will most likely see yellow/ivory, red, or black quinoa in stores.

 Uncooked, you can store it in your pantry for several months.
 Use an airtight container or bag for storage.